Get Life Started with an Associate in Social Work

 Applicants to associate in social work programs typically need a high school or GED diploma and a minimum 2.0-3.0 GPA.
 Some programs also require above-average standardized test scores.
 This page features information about the requirements, benefits, and goals of social work associate degrees.

-Best Online Associate in Social Work Programs 2021
+Featured Online Associate Degrees in Social Work

 What Are the Goals of a Social Work Degree?